LocalCoinIS/dev.bitshares.works/docs/components/lib_protocols.rst

 Protocols
 ***************************************

-*BitShares Core - graphene::chain*
+*LocalCoin Core - graphene::chain*

-This document purpose: to bring BitShares Protocols information (files) close to users.
+This document purpose: to bring LocalCoin Protocols information (files) close to users.

-These are a collection of the BitShares Protocols information.
+These are a collection of the LocalCoin Protocols information.
 Sometimes it's difficult to find and read through all of them.
 The original files locate: (..\\libraries\\chain\\include\\graphene\\chain\\protocol\\xxx.hpp)

 ----------------